matteocereda/RNAmotifs/README.md

 ./mm9.download.sh
 ./hg19.download.sh
 ```
 -  change back to root folder, set required variables in (RNAmotifs.sh) and run the analysis:

 ```
 ./RNAmotifs.sh
 ```

+## Examples

+In the folder "examples" you can find a list of alternative spliced exons in NOVA1/NOVA2 knockout mouse that have been used in [our publication](http://genomebiology.biomedcentral.com/articles/10.1186/gb-2014-15-1-r20)

 ## Contributors